microsoft/net-offloads/udp-rsc-offload.md

 URO can only be attempted on a batch of packets that meet **all** the following criteria:

-- 5-tuple matches.
+- 5-tuple matches, i.e., IP source and destination address, IP protocol/next header, UDP source and destination port.
-- Payload length is identical for all datagrams, except the last datagram which may be less.
+- Payload length is identical for all datagrams, except the last datagram, which may be less.
 - The UDP checksums on pre-coalesced packets must be correct.
 This means checksum offload must be enabled and set the checksum OOB info.
 - TTL, ToS/ECN, Protocol, and DF bit must match on all packets (IPv4).
 - TC/ECN, FlowLabel, and HopLimit must match, and NextHeader must be UDP (IPv6).